 Next: Empty calories can spell trouble.

 Rice cakes tend to be a low-calorie snack, but they can leave you feeling hungry.
-Consequently, you’ll be tempted to eat more.
-This is why Crawford said rice cakes can be bad news for your diet.
+Consequently, this crunchy treat can tempt you to eat more of it.
+This is why Crawford said rice cakes spell bad news for your diet.

 “Instead of being a healthy low-calorie snack, they just end up being additional calories, because you’ll want to eat something in addition to them regardless of how many of them you eat.
 Also, some rice cakes are packed with sugar,” said Crawford.